iansu/talks/talks/zero-dependency-clis/slides-v3.md

 Git is a much more complex CLI app that has a number of different subcommands (like status shown here)

-Those subcommands take all kinds of different arguments and options
+Those subcommands take all kinds of different arguments and options -->

-An argument like the subcommand here is sometimes called a positional -->

 ---